savannaholson/Bookworms/README.md

 ### Problem Statement

 Create a REST web service from GOODREADS.
-This service will be modified to allow our users to find additional books written by the same author.
+This service will be modified to allow our users to find additional books written by the same author from a single source.

 ### Project Technologies/Techniques